 3. Jane Bennet and Charles Bingley Should Have Been the Main Love Story

-Jane Bennet and Charles Bingley have noticeable chemistry from the very start and make a whole bucket-load of sense.
-Their love story is far more appealing, and both Jane and Charles as individual characters are wonderfully lovely.
+Jane Bennet and Charles Bingley have clearly visible chemistry from the very start and make a whole bucket-load of sense.
+Their love story is far more appealing, and both Jane and Charles as individual characters are refreshingly sweet.
 I found myself more drawn towards Jane and Charles as a pair, nervously waiting to find out more, and anxious for Jane herself as she increasingly becomes reclusive and withdrawn.
 This pairing is far truer to life as there are quite a few Jane and Charles to be found in reality.
-Not only do Charles Bingley and Jane Bennet have clear chemistry, their romantic arc far outshines Elizabeth’s and Darcy’s, and we can see that they clearly get on whereas Elizabeth and Mr Darcy’s love story is bred on the idea of each other much more so than on any visible chemistry.
+Not only do Charles Bingley and Jane Bennet have clear chemistry, their romantic arc far outshines Elizabeth’s and Darcy’s whereas Elizabeth and Mr Darcy’s love story is bred on the idea of each other much more so than on any visible chemistry.

-On the flipside, I very much liked Mr Darcy during this rereading and felt oddly protective over him.
+On a more positive note, I found Mr Darcy to be strangely endearing during this reread and, somehow, felt oddly protective over him.